python/cpython/Doc/library/stdtypes.rst

 The search operations (:keyword:`in`, :meth:`count`, :meth:`find`,
 :meth:`index`, :meth:`rfind` and :meth:`rindex`) all accept both integers
-in the range 0 to 255 as well as bytes and byte array sequences.
+in the range 0 to 255 (inclusive) as well as bytes and byte array sequences.

 .. versionchanged:: 3.3
-   All of the search methods also accept an integer in range 0 to 255 (a byte) as their first argument.
+   All of the search methods also accept an integer in the range 0 to 255 (inclusive) as their first argument.

-Each bytes and bytearray instance provides a :meth:`decode` convenience method that is the inverse of "meth:`str.encode`:
+Each bytes and bytearray instance provides a :meth:`decode` convenience method that is the inverse of :meth:`str.encode`:

 .. method:: bytes.decode(encoding="utf-8", errors="strict")
             bytearray.decode(encoding="utf-8", errors="strict")